cmu-sei/foundry-docs/docs/gameboard/index.md

-# Gameboard Docs
+# About the Gameboard

-Developed by Carnegie Mellon University's [Software Engineering Institute](github.com/cmu-sei) (SEI), Gameboard is a flexible web platform that provides game design capabilities and a competition-ready user interface. *Gameboard Docs* explains how to implement it when you want to run your own cybersecurity game.
+Developed by Carnegie Mellon University's [Software Engineering Institute](github.com/cmu-sei) (SEI), Gameboard is a flexible web platform that provides game design capabilities and a competition-ready user interface.
+The *Gameboard * explains how to implement it when you want to run your own cybersecurity game.

 ## Gameboard concepts